deibit/cansina/README.md

 It is well known Web applications doesn't publish all their resources or links to them, so the only way to discover those resources is....asking for them!

+Useful during a pentesting or web security audit.
 Cansina mission is to help making requests and filtering the responses to tell apart if it is an existing resource or just an annoying or disguised 404.
 Of course other kind of useful responses (401, 403, ...) are processed in a similar fashion.

 The responses are kept in a sqlite database for later process.